laurent-martin/asp_fpx_postproc/README.md

 When new packages are received from submitters, files will either remain in the dropbox, or be moved to the appropriate workflow hot folder, depending on submitter selection.

-## Troubleshooting
+# Troubleshooting

-Depending on the configuration file, the tool generates a log file in the same folder as the tool redirects logs to "stdout".
+Depending on the configuration file, the tool generates a log file in the same folder or the tool redirects logs to "stdout".

-Faspex provides stdout/stderr output for all post processing tools used.
+Faspex provides stdout/stderr output for all post processing scripts used.
 To consult those logs, in the Web UI, navigate to Server->Post-Processing, then click on the "log" button on the same line as the post processing script.
 Faspex will provide a list of logs for each execution of the script.
 Clicking on the date will display all provided metadata as well as stdout/stderr for the script.

 To get standard logs inside a single file in normal level, just dont set any value for configuration parameters: `logger` and `loglevel`

 To get directly debug level information inside Faspex, the the following values in the configuration file: `logger:stdout` and `loglevel:0`

-## Hack: removing actions from labels in package form
+# Hack: removing actions from labels in package form

 This postprocessing script avoids external configuration by embedding actions in metdata values.
 Nevertheless, one may want to hide those parameters from the end user.
 This is not supported natively by Faspex, nevertheless, it is possible to "hack" Faspex in a relatively controlled manner.
 If using this trick, please first save the modified source file.
 And, in case of problem with Faspex, revert to the original before isuing a ticket to Aspera Support.
 The procedure is as follows: